ducakar/TextureReplacer/README.md

   Management and Visual Enhancements where some code has been borrowed from,
 * Tingle for Universe Replacer; studying his code helped me a lot while developing this plugin,
-* taniwha for KerbalStats that is optionally used by this plugin for gender determination and role-based suit assignment,
+* taniwha for KerbalStats that was optionally used by this plugin for gender determination and role-based suit assignment,
 * Razchek and Starwaster for Reflection Plugin where I learnt how to implement reflections,
-* sarbian for DDS loader where I learnt how to create an image loader for GameDatabase,
 * therealcrow999 for testing and benchmarking this plugin,
 * Ippo343 for contributing KSP-AVC configuration,
-* Proot, Green Skull and others for making texture packs for this plugin and
+* Proot, Scart91, Green Skull and others for creating texture packs and
 * Sylith and Scart91 for giving others permissions to make derivatives of their texture packs.